MicrosoftEdge/WebView2Feedback/specs/Print.md

   [propput] HRESULT PrintSide([in] COREWEBVIEW2_PRINT_SIDE value);

   /// The horizontal printer resolution for the page, in dots per inch.
+  /// The default value is 600.
   /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT QualityHorizontal([out, retval] INT32* value);

   /// Set the `QualityHorizontal` property.
 If an invalid value is provided
   /// for the specified printer, `ICoreWebView2PrintWithSettingsCompletedHandler`
   /// handler will return `E_ABORT`.
   [propput] HRESULT QualityHorizontal([in] INT32 value);

   /// The vertical printer resolution for the page, in dots per inch.
+  /// The default value is 600.
   /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT QualityVertical([out, retval] INT32* value);

   /// Set the `QualityVertical` property.
 If an invalid value is provided
   /// for the specified printer, `ICoreWebView2PrintWithSettingsCompletedHandler`
   ///  handler will return `E_ABORT`.
   [propput] HRESULT QualityVertical([in] INT32 value);

   /// The name of the printer to use.
+Defaults to empty string.
+  /// If the printer name is empty string or null, then it prints to the default printer on the OS.
   /// This value is ignored in PrintToPdfStream method.
   ///
   /// The caller must free the returned string with `CoTaskMemFree`.
 See
   /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings)
   [propget] HRESULT PrinterName([out, retval] LPWSTR* value);

   /// Set the `PrinterName` property.
-If provided printer is empty or null or invalid,
+If provided printer name is invalid,
   /// `ICoreWebView2PrintWithSettingsCompletedHandler` handler will return `E_ABORT`.
   [propput] HRESULT PrinterName([in] LPCWSTR value);
 }